 Key fact: Led infielders with 15 Outs Above Average

-Who is the only Angels teammate of Mike Trout who ever put up more WAR (per Baseball Reference) in the same season as Trout?
+Prior to 2020's shortened schedule, who was the only Angels teammate of Mike Trout who ever put up more WAR (per Baseball Reference) in the same season as Trout?
 Sure, it required Trout only playing 114 games, but still, way to go, Andrelton.

 Astros: Morgan Ensberg, 3B, 2005